ranjith-ka/Devops/README.md

 Remove all comments <https://marketplace.visualstudio.com/items?itemName=plibither8.remove-comments>

+## Mongo

+To run mongo in local MAC, run the Make commands, this will be helpful for local testing.
+`make run-mongo`

+Clean the logs, kill the process if not required.

 ### GIT FLOW

 I created GIT FLOW using the same nvie git flow, but added two release to understand better.